 Niching down also enables you to land better contracts easier (and faster).
 High-paying businesses prefer to hire specialized writers or those they call “niche writers”.

 It’s also easier to sell your services if you have a lot of experience.

 Take note that the profitability of a niche highly depends on the supply and demand (more of that in the FAQ section).
 Some niches are undeniably doing well compared to others.

 But changes in circumstances (or events like the pandemic) could affect the niches.
 For example, topics related to travel used to be popular and “in-demand”.

 That’s why the most profitable niches could change anytime.
-However, what I listed here have higher chances of staying in the long-term.
+However, what I listed here has a higher chance of staying in the long term.